Calverton Park, MO

 Description: Achilles tendonitis is the inflammation of the Achilles tendon, the large tendon at the back of the ankle.

 Treatment: Rest, ice, anti-inflammatory medications, stretching and strengthening exercises, and physical therapy.
 Your Calverton Park, MO physical therapist may also recommend eccentric loading exercises to enhance tendon strength.
-This approach helps in promoting healing and avoiding future issues.
+This method assists in promoting healing and preventing recurrence.

 Plantar Fasciitis

-Causes: Repetitive stress from overuse in various activities, wearing the wrong shoes, having high or flat arches, or tight calf muscles, or sudden increases in training intensity.
+Causes: Overuse from activities that involve repetitive stress on the feet, wearing the wrong shoes, having high or flat arches, or tight calf muscles, or abruptly ramping up your workout intensity.

-Symptoms: Sharp, stabbing pain in the heel, especially during the first steps in the morning or after periods of inactivity, tenderness, and swelling in the heel.
+Symptoms: Intense, piercing pain in the heel, especially during the first steps in the morning or after periods of inactivity, soreness, and swelling in the heel.
 Pain may intensify after prolonged standing or walking.

 Treatment: A combination of rest, ice application, anti-inflammatory medications, specific stretching exercises, orthotic devices, and physical therapy.
 Your Calverton Park, MO physical therapist may also recommend supportive footwear and foot care techniques.
 This approach helps in alleviating discomfort and facilitating recovery.